The HYArts district nurtures and celebrates the creativity and talent of established and emerging Cape Cod artists.

 There are a limited number of additional passes available for artists to purchase for an additional fee of $25 to use for the week.

 Please note: Currently our Procurement Department is reviewing the Town of Barnstable’s insurance policy requirements for the shanty program.
 In the event coverage requirements change and a group policy is established, the cost would be shared among all artists and therefore the rents may be subject to change.
-The additional fee, if any, would be minimal (not more than $25 per artist).
+The additional fee, if any, would be minimal (most likely not more than $25 per artist).

 Please note that the fees listed below include the charge for the parking pass: